Flight test: Analysis and reporting

 Performance charts allow a pilot to predict the takeoff, climb, cruise, and landing performance of an aircraft.
 These charts, provided by the manufacturer, are included in the AFM/POH.
 Information the manufacturer provides on these charts has been gathered from test flights conducted in a new aircraft, under normal operating conditions while using average piloting skills, and with the aircraft and engine in good working order.
 Engineers record the flight data and create performance charts based on the behavior of the aircraft during the test flights.
 By using these performance charts, a pilot can determine the runway length needed to take off and land, the amount of fuel to be used during flight, and the time required to arrive at the destination.
-It is important to remember that the data from the charts will not be accurate if the aircraft is not in good working order or when operating under adverse conditions.
+The data from the charts will not be accurate if the aircraft is not in good working order or when operating under adverse conditions.
 Always consider the necessity to compensate for the performance numbers if the aircraft is not in good working order or piloting skills are below average.
 Each aircraft performs differently and, therefore, has different performance numbers.
 Compute the performance of the aircraft prior to every flight, as every flight is different.

 Every chart is based on certain conditions and contains notes on how to adapt the information for flight conditions.
 It is important to read every chart and understand how to use it.
 Read the instructions provided by the manufacturer.
 For an explanation on how to use the charts, refer to the example provided by the manufacturer for that specific chart.

 The information manufacturers furnish is not standardized.
 Information may be contained in a table format, and other information may be contained in a graph format.
 Sometimes combined graphs incorporate two or more graphs into one chart to compensate for multiple conditions of flight.
 Combined graphs allow the pilot to predict aircraft performance for variations in density altitude, weight, and winds all on one chart.
 Because of the vast amount of information that can be extracted from this type of chart, it is important to be very accurate in reading the chart.
 A small error in the beginning can lead to a large error at the end.

 The remainder of this section covers performance information for aircraft in general and discusses what information the charts contain and how to extract information from the charts by direct reading and interpolation methods.
 Every chart contains a wealth of information that should be used when flight planning.
 Examples of the table, graph, and combined graph formats for all aspects of flight will be discussed.